Opportunities & Risks in AI: What Every CISO Should Know

 Where traditional software systems are overwhelmed by the sheer influx of new malware appearing weekly, AI can quickly analyze vast data sets and unearth a plethora of cyber threats, from elusive malware to subtle indications of potential phishing attacks.
 In doing so, AI is not just augmenting but revolutionizing under-resourced security operations, mitigating the impact of a global shortfall of 3.4 million cybersecurity professionals.

 By assimilating billions of data artifacts, AI is honing its capacity to comprehend cyber risk and cybersecurity threats, swiftly establishing relationships between malicious files, suspicious IP addresses, and potential insider threats.
 This rapid analysis results in curated risk assessments, drastically reducing response times and facilitating more efficient critical decision-making and threat remediation.
-This paradigm shift has seen the value of AI in cybersecurity skyrocket, rising from over $10 billion in 2020, with forecasts predicting a jump to $46.3 billion by 2027.
+This paradigm shift has seen the value of AI in cybersecurity skyrocket, rising from over $10 billion in 2020, with forecasts predicting a jump to $46.3 billion by 2027 (source: Statista).

 That’s why AI platforms must follow the same path as other institutions that hold onto and pass along potentially compromising information as part of their business process – that is, with security procedures and fail safes that protect endpoints from malicious content.